 How Did We Evaluate and Compare NPS Tools?

 Our evaluation is based on practical usage, public documentation, and real user feedback.
-We looked at how well each tool supports the full NPS workflow, from collecting feedback to acting on it.
+We looked at how well each tool supports the full NPS workflow, from capturing feedback to acting on it.

 A Note on Transparency